adamchainz/django-htmx/docs/tips.rst

 Using template partials
 ~~~~~~~~~~~~~~~~~~~~~~~

-Django 6.0 introduced built-in support for template partials, which allow you to render just one section of a template.
+Django 6.0 added built-in support for `template partials <https://docs.djangoproject.com/en/6.0/ref/templates/language/#template-partials>`__, reusable sections defined within a template.
-This is particularly useful for htmx requests.
+It allows you to render just one partial from a template.

-On Django 5.2 and below, you can use the `django-template-partials <https://github.com/carltongibson/django-template-partials>`__ package, which provides the same tags.
+On Django 5.2, the `django-template-partials package <https://github.com/carltongibson/django-template-partials>`__ provides the same feature.
-To use it: install the package, add ``"template_partials"`` to your ``INSTALLED_APPS`` setting, and use ``{% load partials %}`` at the top of templates that define partials.
+Install it, add ``"template_partials"`` to your ``INSTALLED_APPS`` setting, and use ``{% load partials %}`` in templates that define partials.

-Define a partial using the ``{% partialdef %}`` tag around a template section:
+Add the ``{% partialdef %}`` tag around a template section:

 .. code-block:: django